 - Ventilate the Room: Keep windows open and use fans to ensure good airflow and reduce dust buildup.

-Step-by-Step Guide to Sanding a Wall After Plastering
+Step-by-Step Guide To Sanding A Wall After Plastering

-Now that your workspace is ready, let’s dive into the step-by-step process of sanding a wall after plastering.
-We’ll start with coarse grit sandpaper to remove imperfections and finish with fine grit for a smooth surface.
+Now that your workspace is ready let’s dive into the step-by-step process of sanding a wall after plastering.
+We’ll start with coarse-grit sandpaper to remove imperfections and finish with fine grit for a smooth surface.

-1. Sand with Coarse Grit Sandpaper
+1. Sand With Coarse Grit Sandpaper

 Steps:

-- Attach coarse grit sandpaper (60-80 grit) to your sanding block or electric sander.
+- Attach coarse-grit sandpaper (60-80 grit) to your sanding block or electric sander.

 - Begin at the top corner of the wall and work your way down, applying even pressure.